Lingyin Temple in Hangzhou: Experience the Rich Atmosphere of Zen Buddhism

 Lingyin Temple is one of the earliest Buddhist temples in China and one of China's top ten ancient temples.
 It was first built in the Xianhe era of the Eastern Jin Dynasty (326 AD) and has a history of about 1,700 years, making it the earliest renowned temple in Hangzhou.

 The founding master of Lingyin Temple was the Western Indian monk, Master Huiri.
-At the beginning of the Xianhe era in the Eastern Jin Dynasty, he travelled from the Central Plains to Zhejiang, and upon arriving in Wulin (today's Hangzhou), he exclaimed, "This is like a small ridge on Lingjiu Mountain in the central region of Tianzhu State (ancient India), I wonder when it flew here?
+At the beginning of the Xianhe era in the Eastern Jin Dynasty, he traveled from the Central Plains to Zhejiang, and upon arriving in Wulin (today's Hangzhou), he exclaimed, "This is like a small ridge on Lingjiu Mountain in the central region of Tianzhu State (ancient India), I wonder when it flew here?
 The Buddha often hid here in his time."
 So, he built a temple in front of the peak and named it Lingyin.

 When Lingyin Temple was founded, Buddhism was not prosperous, and everything was only in its infancy.
-It was until the reign of Emperor Wu of the Southern Dynasty, who awarded farmland, expanded constructions and the scale of the temple started to be considerable.
-In the 6th year of the Great Calendar in Tang Dynasty (771), a comprehensive renovation took place, turning it into a thriving place of Buddhism.
-However, due to the “Hui Chang Persecution” at the end of Tang Dynasty, Lingyin Temple was destroyed.
+It wasn't until the reign of Emperor Wu of the Southern Dynasty, who awarded farmland, expanded constructions and the scale of the temple started to be considerable.
+In the 6th year of the Great Calendar in the Tang Dynasty (771), a comprehensive renovation took place, turning it into a thriving place of Buddhism.
+However, due to the “Hui Chang Persecution” at the end of the Tang Dynasty, the Lingyin Temple was destroyed.
 Not until the Five Dynasties when Qian Liu, the king of Wu and Yue, ordered Zen Master Yongming Yanshou to rejuvenate the temple.
-They built new stone pillars, Buddha pavilions, Dharma halls, and a hundred feet tall Maitreya pavilion; the temple was renamed as the New Lingyin Temple.
+They built new stone pillars, Buddha pavilions, Dharma halls, and a hundred feet tall Maitreya pavilions; the temple was renamed the New Lingyin Temple.

-Lingyin temple was thriving with nine towers, eighteen pavilions, seventy-two halls and temples, and more than 3,000 monks.
-During the Southern Song Dynasty era when the capital was moved to Hangzhou, Emperor Gaozong and Emperor Xiaozong often attended Lingyin and administered temple affairs, and exercised calligraphy and painting.
+Lingyin temple was thriving with nine towers, eighteen pavilions, seventy-two halls, and temples, and more than 3,000 monks.
+During the Southern Song Dynasty era when the capital was moved to Hangzhou, Emperor Gaozong and Emperor Xiaozong often attended Lingyin administered temple affairs, and exercised calligraphy and painting.
 During the Song Dynasty (Ningzong's Jiading era), Lingyin Temple was acclaimed as one of the "Five Mountains" of Zen Buddhism in Jiangnan.

 In the Qing Dynasty Shunzhi period, the giant figure of Zen, Master Jute, presided over Lingyin with the ambition to rebuild it, raising a massive amount of funds.
 It took a whole eighteen years just to build the halls.
 The magnificent scale became the "Southeast Crown".
 In 1689, during the 28th year of the reign of Emperor Kangxi of the Qing Dynasty, Emperor Kangxi granted the name "Yunlin Zen Temple" during his southern tour.